SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation

 {\bf SYNTHIA}~\cite{ros2016synthia} is a synthetic urban scene dataset.
 Following~\cite{tsai2018learning,lukas2021daformer}, we select its subset, called SYNTHIA-RAND-CITYSCAPES, that has 16 common semantic annotations with Cityscapes.
 In total, 9,400 images with the resolution 1280$\times$760 from SYNTHIA dataset are used as source data.

 {\bf Cityscapes}~\cite{Cordts2016Cityscapes} is a dataset of real urban scenes taken from 50 cities in Germany and neighboring countries.
-We use finely annotated images which consists of 2,975 training images, 500 validation images, and 1,525 test images, with the resolution at 2048$\times$1024.
+We use finely annotated images which consist of 2,975 training images, 500 validation images, and 1,525 test images, with a resolution at 2048$\times$1024.
 Each pixel of the image is divided into 19 categories.
 For synthetic-to-real adaptation~\cite{lukas2021daformer,ProDA_2021_CVPR,DACS_2021_WACV}, we adopt training images as unlabeled target domain and operate evaluations on its validation set.
 For daytime-to-nighttime adaptation~\cite{WU_2021_CVPR,sakaridis2020mapguided,SakaridisDG19}, we use all images from the training set as the source training data.

 {\bf Dark Zurich}~\cite{SakaridisDG19} is another real-world dataset consisting of 2,416 nighttime images, 2,920 twilight images and 3,041 daytime images, with a resolution of 1920$\times$1080.
-Following~\cite{WU_2021_CVPR}, we utilize 2,416 day-night image pairs as target training data and another finely annotated 201 nighttime images are divided into the validation (Dark-Zurich val with 50 images) and test part (Dark-Zurich test with 151 images).
-As there is no direct access to the ground truth of the test part, which serves as an online benchmark, we get the performance of our method by submitting to the online evaluation site\footnote{\url{https://competitions.codalab.org/competitions/23553}}.
+Following~\cite{WU_2021_CVPR}, we utilize 2,416 day-night image pairs as target training data and another 151 test images as target test data that serves as an online benchmark evaluating via online site\footnote{\url{https://competitions.codalab.org/competitions/23553}}.